sourcebots/docs/content/api/editor-support.md

 Installing these definitions is optional, however will be incredibly useful if your editor supports this.
 All editors in our [recommended list](/tutorials/editors/) besides IDLE will support it.

 ## Installation
 Installing our API, the code you interact with, can be installed using `pip`, Python's built-in package manager. `pip` should be installed on your machine, if it's not, you'll need to look up how to install it.
-See [here](https://stackoverflow.com/a/12476379) for installation on windows.
+See [here](https://stackoverflow.com/a/12476379) for troubleshooting on Windows.

 ```bash
 pip install git+https://github.com/sourcebots/robot-api